SuessLabs/Lite.EventIpc/readme.md

 ### v0.7.0

-Adds optional IPC transport mechanisms for inter-process communication (IPC) with **JSON serialization**.
+Adds optional (one-way) IPC transport mechanisms for inter-process communication (IPC) with **JSON serialization**.
 IPC can be integrated with the `IEventTransport` interface.

 * **Named Pipe** Transport
 * **Memory-Mapped File** Transport (_Windows OS only_)